insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-12-11-generic-nav2015-extension.md

 ## Installation of INS2.05 Extension for NAV2015

-Installation of INS2.05 has been divided into two tasks as given below:
+Installation of INS2.05 has been divided into two tasks as given below :

 **1. Importing of .fob files and web services XML file**